You should have staked him.

 "Buffy, I don't like it here, too many people, too many voices!"
 He's getting louder, people are staring, "Too many voices, I don't like it here– Shut!
 Up!"
 You pull his hands away from his face and grip them tightly, trying not to flake yourself.

-You almost do when Spike's head rests briefly against your torn sleeve; only it comes out as a stifled yelp when the wound beneath tears open and the warmth of your blood as it begins to soak through your sweater.
+You almost do when Spike's head rests briefly against your torn sleeve; only it comes out as a stifled yelp when the wound beneath tears open and the warmth of your blood spills out as it begins to soak through your sweater.
 The coppery scent of it fills the air.

 Spike's eyes catch yours as he starts licking his lips again.